Skip to content

 If you record an incorrect action, you can right-click on the action and delete it.

-To ensure you successfully record your interaction with the AUT, navigate slowly through the AUT.
-Wait a second or two between each action to make sure Rapise has time to interpret and record your action.
-Once your interaction is updated in the RA dialog grid, you are free to continue with the next action.
+To ensure successful recording of your interactions with the AUT, navigate slowly through it.
+Wait a second or two between each action to allow Rapise sufficient time to interpret and record your actions.
+Once your actions are updated in the RA dialog grid, you are free to continue with the next action.

-When you are done recording, press the Finish button on the RA dialog or type Ctrl+3.
+When you are done recording, press the Finish button in the RA dialog or press Ctrl+3.
 The RA dialog will disappear, and you will see an automatically generated script opened in Rapise.

-For Mobile Testing, you will need to use the Spy button which then allows you to pick a specific object from the Mobile Spy:
+For Mobile Testing, you will need to use the Spy button, which allows you to select a specific object using the Mobile Spy:

 recording_activity_dialog_mobile_empty